rails/rails/guides/source/action_controller_overview.md

 ### JSON parameters

 If you're writing a web service application, you might find yourself more comfortable accepting parameters in JSON format.
-Rails will automatically convert your parameters into the `params` hash, which you can access as you would normally.
+If the "Content-Type" header of your request is set to "application/json", Rails will automatically convert your parameters into the `params` hash, which you can access as you would normally.

 So for example, if you are sending this JSON content: